“WHERE HAVE YOU COME FROM?”

 If visiting in the afternoon expect to find the line 10+ deep.
 If this is the photo you want, generally other travellers will take photos for one another but just be prepared to queue.
 Don’t be discouraged if you don’t take a photo at this spot.
 There are plenty of narrow lanes and corners for you to go snap happy which you won’t have to queue for.

 Walk towards Ras El Ma where you will pass locals selling their wares on the walls.
 Cross the bridge over the Ras El Ma river where you may spot women doing their daily laundry chores.
 Follow the dirt path lined with prickly pears up towards the Spanish Mosque.
 The abandoned building sits in disrepair on the hill, one of the last visible remnants of the Spanish occupation.
 The hilltop view is what people come to see.
 Sit and watch the sunset over the limestone peaks of the Rif mountains and the satellites that dot the blue roofs below.
 The walk up will take approximately 30 minutes.

 After sunset, make your way down the path to Restaurant Populaire Lala Mesouda.
 We believe that this establishment may have the same owners of Bab Ssour as the laminated menu looked quite similar but not to worry.
 There are plenty of options available to try something new.
 Here, we ate a chicken pastilla, harira soup and lentils.

 Rise soon after the first call to prayer.
 Bring your camera and travel partner with you and hit the streets to take some last minute photos of the Blue Pearl.
 The steep cobbled lanes are quiet and empty but for a few stray cats.
 The light is different in the morning and you’ll be surprised at how many different hues of blue will appear in your photos during your stay.

-Have you visited Chefchaouen?
+Have you visited the blue pearl?
+How many days in Chefchaouen would you recommend?
 Tell us about your experience!